powerCord154/loading-animations/README.md

 # loading-animations
-A bunch of loading animations

-These are just a bunch of Google spinners and animations I collected ( ͡° ͜ʖ ͡°)
+These are just a bunch of Google spinners and animations I collected from the internet, although I like to say I made them ( ͡° ͜ʖ ͡°)